mcavdar/ug/_posts/2018-02-05-subtitle-merge.md

 ---
 layout: post
-title: How to merge a subtitle with movie
+title: Subtitle Merge
-description: A blog giving you some insights about how you can merge your subtitle with movie: soft and hard method.
+description: How to merge a subtitle with movie: A blog giving you some insights about how you can merge your subtitle with movie: soft and hard method.
 tags: linux ffmpeg subtitle movie
 ---